 Anything that could be thrown had to be removed.

 However, as if on cue, the storm clouds parted, the sun came out and the three-hour demonstration and march, held in solidarity with Baltimore protesters over police brutality, was peaceful.
+The mood was buoyed by Maryland State’s Attorney General Marilyn Mosby, who hours before had filed felony charges against six Baltimore officers over the death of Freddie Gray.
 But if past is prologue, somewhere in America, any day now there will be another Freddie Gray.

-The rate of African-American boys and men ages 15–34 being killed by a gun in Durham is 41.6 per 100,000 people, about eight times the national rate.
-By contrast, the rate is 38 for Hispanics, and just 7.2 for whites.
+At tonight City’s Council meeting, Durham Police Chief Jose Lopez is scheduled to discuss the city’s first-quarter crime report.
+If a U.S. Department of Justice analysis, released last month, is any indication, the news will not be good.
+The number of gun-related murders and aggravated assaults is increasing in Durham; the number of convictions has fallen.
+African-American boys and men ages 15–34 are at greatest risk of being killed by a gun.
+The rate is 41.6 per 100,000 people, about eight times the national rate.
+By contrast, the rate is 38 per 100,000 for Hispanics, and just 7.2 for whites.

 I remembered that statistic while at last week’s protest.
 I came upon a group of African-American teenagers who were waiting for the march to begin.
 They were doing what any kids would do on a crisp Friday afternoon in spring: Hanging out, taking selfies, smoking a few cigarettes up by the railroad tracks.
 I wanted every opportunity and possibility for them.
 But, frankly, I was worried.
 Especially for the boy.

 Also, put these dates on your calendar: Public forums on DPD’s potential use of body cameras: